 Flight sustainability can be answered with a drone equipped with swappable batteries that the drone changes out in a Drone Pad.
 This pad has several batteries on standby while charging depleted batteries.
 The drone lands on the pad, syncs, and the pad removes the depleted batteries and replaces with fresh ones.
 Simple!
 These stands can be placed at ranger stations for power and maintenance.

 Addressing the detection and warning system is easier in theory.
 The drone has a heat threshold, that when broken, it does a few things.

-As with the above drones, and their capabilities, you can have drones flying patterns not looking for fires, but looking for people in destress.
-They can have a radio to listen for SOS calls where people will tune to the destress frequency.
+As with the above drones, and their capabilities, you can have drones flying patterns not looking for fires, but looking for people in distress.
+They can have a radio to listen for SOS calls where people will tune to the distress frequency.
 Drones can also look for people displaying help signs or waving hands.
 They can also look for heat signatures.